michaellperry/starter-javascript-workbox-react/src/content/documents/00-getting-started/02-creating-an-application/04-postgresql-setup.md

 ---
-title: "PostgreSQL Setup"
+title: "PostgreSQL"
 ---

 Jinaga persists facts on the server in a PostgreSQL database.
-Create a new database instance for each application using the following steps.
+Create a new database instance for the application.

-## Database Creation

 Log on to pgAdmin as the `postgres` user.
 Create a new database named for your application.